-It is just natural for customers to share negative experience or complaints more than they express appreciation for a great service.
-You may consider encouraging them to share positive experience too.
+It is just natural for customers to share negative experiences or complaints more than they express appreciation for a great service.
+You may consider encouraging them to share the positive experiences too.
 A simple request for positive feedback can go a long way in maintaining and improving your online reputation.
 Positive feedback helps to build credibility for your company.
 Positive reviews can also boost your ranking in search engine results.

 Respond to criticism promptly

 Respond to both negative and positive comments promptly to enhance engagement with your customers.
 A negative comment can spread like wildfire if not addressed promptly in a polite manner.
 Responding to complaints helps minimize damage to your online reputation.

 It can take millions of dollars and years to build a great brand, but it only takes a couple of seconds for a negative comment to go viral and ruin everything.
 The situation is even worse when you are not aware of the harmful comment.
 You should always strive to be on top of the situation by monitoring what others are saying about you online.
 Remember that over 25% of a brand’s market value is attributable to its online reputation, according to World Economic Forum 2012.
 Your brand or business is as good as its online reputation.

 If you need advice on handling a situation, we at SEO Image can help you.
 No matter how small, we can offer consulting strategies to recover, build and maintain good customer service relationships with your customers.
 No matter how small the work may seem, we can offer consulting strategies to recover, build and maintain good customer service relationships with your customers.